emberjs/rfcs/text/0680-implicit-injection-deprecation.md

 ## Motivation

-Implicit injections have long confused developers onboarding Ember projects.
+Implicit injections have long confused developers onboarding into Ember projects.
 Without an explicit injection visible on the class body, developers start to wonder how certain properties got there.
 We can infer from a common implicit injection in `ember-data` to reason about some of the downsides this presents.
 If a project has `ember-data` installed, an initializer at runtime registers the `@ember-data/store` on both